-Mr. Simmons is entitled to resign at any time by giving Carmanah at least twelve weeks prior notice (which Carmanah may shorten or waive entirely).
+Mr. Simmons is entitled to resign at any time by giving Carmanah at least six months prior notice (which Carmanah may shorten or waive entirely).

-Carmanah is entitled to terminate Mr. Simmons' employment agreement at any time during the term with immediate effect upon written notice to Mr. Simmons and payment twelve months base salary and any applicable cash incentive (calculated as total salary payable during the severance period, multiplied by his target performance bonus rate).
+Carmanah is entitled to terminate Mr. Simmons' employment agreement at any time during the term with immediate effect upon written notice to Mr. Simmons and payment of twelve months base salary and any applicable cash incentive (calculated as total salary payable during the severance period, multiplied by his target performance bonus rate).
 Non-cash incentives that would have vested to the end of the severance period shall immediately vest, and Mr. Simmons will have 90 days from termination to exercise them.

-Upon a change of control under Mr. Simmons' employment agreement in which there is both a change of control of Carmanah and a material and substantial diminution of his duties with respect to management and financial responsibilities resulting within one hundred and twenty days following completion of the change of control, Mr. Simmons shall be entitled to payment of not less than twelve months salary and any applicable cash incentive (calculated as total salary payable during the severance period, multiplied by his target performance bonus rate).
+Within 120 days of a change of control in which there is a material and substantial diminution of his duties with respect to management and financial responsibilities, Mr. Simmons shall be entitled to payment of not less than twelve months salary and any applicable cash incentive (calculated as total salary payable during the severance period, multiplied by his target performance bonus rate).
 In addition, all outstanding non-cash incentives shall immediately vest and may be exercised immediately.

-Stuart Williams, CFO
+Evan Brown, CFO

-Mr. Williams is entitled to resign at any time by giving Carmanah at least four weeks prior notice (which Carmanah may shorten or waive entirely).
+Mr. Brown is entitled to resign at any time by giving Carmanah at least 60 days prior notice (which Carmanah may shorten or waive entirely).

-Carmanah is entitled to terminate Mr. Williams' employment agreement at any time during the term with immediate effect upon written notice to Mr. Williams and payment six months base salary and any applicable cash incentive (calculated as total salary payable during the severance period, multiplied by his target performance bonus rate).
-Non-cash incentives that would have vested to the end of the severance period shall immediately vest, and Mr. Williams will have 90 days from termination to exercise them.
+Carmanah is entitled to terminate Mr. Brown's employment agreement with immediate effect upon written notice to Mr. Brown and payment of six months base salary and any applicable cash incentive (calculated as total salary payable during the severance period, multiplied by his target performance bonus rate) within the first year of employment.
+After one year of employment, Mr. Brown's entitlement becomes twelve months.
+Non-cash incentives that would have vested to the end of the severance period shall immediately vest, and Mr. Brown will have 90 days from termination to exercise them.

-As partial consideration for the foregoing payments, Mr. Williams' employment agreement provides for certain restrictions regarding (1) solicitation of clients/prospective clients and employees/consultants of Carmanah for a period of twelve months, (2) adherence to strictest confidence and trust of the confidential information of Carmanah, and (3) to avoid becoming engaged in a business that is competitive with Carmanah for a period of twelve months from termination.
+As partial consideration for the foregoing payments, Mr. Brown's employment agreement provides for certain restrictions regarding (1) solicitation of clients/prospective clients and employees/consultants of Carmanah for a period of twelve months, (2) adherence to strictest confidence and trust of the confidential information of Carmanah, and (3) to avoid becoming engaged in a business that is competitive with Carmanah for a period of twelve months from termination.